Skip to contents

 See also

-as_survey() to create a survey_taylor object, as_survey_rep() to create a survey_replicate object
+as_survey() to create a survey_taylor object, as_survey_replicate() to create a survey_replicate object, as_survey_twophase() to create a survey_twophase object

 Examples